homebridge/homebridge.github.io/src/docs/service/Television.md

 ### Example

-HomeKit only allows one television per bridge, to Television service types should be published as [external accessories](/#/api/platform-plugins#apipublishexternalaccessories).
+HomeKit only allows one television per bridge, so Television service types should be published as [external accessories](/#/api/platform-plugins#apipublishexternalaccessories).

 ```js
 // Example Television Plugin